daaaaaaaaaniel/qmk_firmware/keyboards/preonic/keymaps/daaaaaaaaaniel/readme.md

 * Two space bars!
 	* Send ENTER by hitting both at the same time.
-	* HOLD one or the other to change layers.
+	* Hold one or the other space bar to change layers.

-* Press Backspace and Delete with your right thumb.
+* Ergonomically send BACKSPACE and DELETE using right thumb keys.

-* Navigate text faster with special whole-word arrow keys (located next to the regular arrow keys).
+* Navigate and select text faster with special whole-word arrow keys (located next to the regular arrow keys).

 - [x] Improved iPad compatibility
 - [x] Toggle 4-octave MIDI keyboard layer
 - [x] Support for macOS consumer keys
 - [x] Add mouse key support
+- [x] Navigate through browser tabs without chording

 **NOTE:** (Recommended) Use either Karabiner (macOS) and/or System Preferences (macOS/iPadOS) to map Caps Lock to Fn (Globe key).

 QWERTY (Default Layer)
 ----------------------
-> Right-hand modifiers: Bksp acts as Right Command when tapped; Del acts as Right Option when held; [ acts as Right Control when held.
+> Raise and Lower keys each act as Space when tapped.
+Tapping them together sends Enter.
+> Left Shift acts as Escape when tapped.
 > Enter acts as Right Shift when held.
-> Shift acts as Escape when tapped.
+> Right-hand modifiers: Bksp acts as Right Command when held; Del acts as Right Option when held; [ acts as Right Control when held.
+> When holding the Tab key, tapping each of the space bars switches to the previous or next tab in the active window.[^1]

 ```
 /* Qwerty (Default Layer)